SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-31-did-my-own-research.md

   reading conspiracy theories is 'doing your own research'&hellip; then whatever you say sounds about as dumb as Shah's parody above.
-- If you then mix it with the tropes of right wing hysteria, you additionally sound like the victim of the Republican mind-control virus.
+- If you then mix it with the tropes of right wing hysteria, you additionally sound like a victim of the Republican mind-control virus, spreading fascism through your mind.

 So&hellip; maybe _don't_ do that?